frictionlessdata/datapackage/specs/fiscal-data-package.md

 In fact, we might even encounter data-set where both phase and year columns were reduced in the same way.

-This practice is very common as a simple form of normalization being done on a published dataset.
+This practice is very common as a simple form of normalisation being done on a published dataset.
 However, some data is lost along the way - in our examples, we've lost the 'Budget Phase' column in the former, and 'Fiscal Year' column in the latter.

 We want to describe this process to allow data consumers to potentially undo it - and to the least resurrect the data that was lost in the process.